-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 640,000 Class A ordinary shares, at a price of \$10.00 per share (\$6,400,000 in the aggregate) in a private placement to occur concurrently with the closing of this offering.
-If we do not complete our initial business combination within 24 months from the closing of this offering or during any Extension Period, the proceeds of the sale of the private placement shares held in the trust account will be used to fund the redemption of our public shares, and the private placement shares will be worthless.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 3,000,000 warrants at a price of \$2.00 per warrant (\$6,000,000 in the aggregate) in a private placement that will occur simultaneously with the closing of this offering.
+Each private placement warrant entitles the holder to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.
+If we do not complete our initial business combination within 24 months from the closing of this offering or during any Extension Period, the proceeds of the sale of the private placement warrants held in the trust account will be used to fund the redemption of our public shares, and the private placement warrants will expire worthless.
+The private placement warrants are identical to the warrants sold as part of the units in this offering except that, so long as they are held by our sponsor or its permitted transferees: (1) they will not be redeemable by us (except as described below under "Description of Securities - Redeemable Warrants - Public Shareholders' Warrants - Redemption of our initial business combination, as described below; (3) they may be exercised by the holders on a cashless basis; and (4) they (including the Class A ordinary shares issuable upon exercise of these warrants) are entitled to registration rights, as described below.